quiltdata/benchling-packager/README.md

 > FIXME: currently it works only in us-east-1 region, because lambda's layer is deployed only in that region

+You will need access to both the AWS Console and Benchling Admin Console to complete the configuration.
+You will also need:

+- Your Benchling tenant domain
+- Your AWS Account ID (e.g. 12345689123)
+- The AWS Region (e.g., us-west-2) you want to process events in
+- An Event Bus Name (e.g., quilt-integration)

 ### 0. Generate template

 ```shell